Congratulations to the author, Norma Spaulding, and illustrator Jacqui Grantford

 (The vibrations are the person, and other passangers shouting or laughing.)

-The hard bright walls surround me and the bumping starts again.
 The muddy water has gone and my gills feel hot and dry.

 A familiar smell, a wonderful sight!

-and my home?hole, safe and secure.
+and my home-hole, safe and secure.